Hesperian Health Guides

 If you do not have mifepristone:

-For a pregnancy of more than 12 weeks, give 400 micrograms (2 pills) misoprostol every 3 hours until the abortion is complete.
-The uterus is more sensitive to misoprostol in later weeks, so use this lower dose for later pregnancies.
+For a pregnancy of 12 weeks or more, give 400 micrograms (2 pills) misoprostol every 3 hours until the abortion is complete.
+The womb is more sensitive to misoprostol in later weeks, so use this lower dose for later pregnancies.
 It may take up to 48 hours for the abortion to complete.
-Be ready to get medical help if the womb does not empty completely.

 Important